-Once you have successfully received your 14 sign offs you may submit them to the board to apply for Full Membership.
+Once you have successfully completed your sign offs (Minimum 6 Handgun and 6 Rifle, but more may be required depending on level of comfort and competency) you may submit them to the board to apply for Full Membership.

 Once you have received board approval as a Full Member you may use the facility during operating hours as long as an RSO is present or if you are RSO certified (our specific club level course) AND someone else is present.

-You are now eligibile - and encouraged to - take the club level RSO course.
+You are now eligible - and encouraged to - take the club level RSO course.

 6. Club Level RSO (Range Safety Officer) Course